 - Make sure you throw out your lint filters in the trash rather than down the sink.

-What about washing machine filters like Guppy bags, LINT Luv-R, and Cora balls?
+What about washing machine filters, bags, and balls to catch microfibres?

-The Cora Ball is a pinecone-esque laundry ball that catches microfibres in the wash; the LINT Luv-R is a filter that attaches to the washing machine outflow, and a Guppy bag is a self-cleaning fabric bag made of a specially designed micro-filter material that you wash your clothes in.
+The Cora Ball is a pinecone-esque laundry ball that catches microfibres in the wash; the LINT Luv-R and PlanetCare are filters that attach to the washing machine outflow, and a Guppy bag is a self-cleaning fabric bag made of a specially designed micro-filter material that you wash your clothes in.

 Studies suggest that these products reduce microfibre releases to varying degrees.
-The Ocean Conservancy working with University of Toronto found the Cora Ball caught 26% of fibres in the machine, and the LINT Luv-R captured 86% of the rest.
+The Ocean Conservancy working with the University of Toronto, found the Cora Ball caught 26% of fibres in the machine, and the LINT Luv-R captured 86% of the rest.

 The Guppy bag claims to reduce microfibre releases by 90%.
-The only independent test we have found suggests it may not be quite as effective as claimed, but clearly works to some extent, so is worth looking into.
+The only independent test we have found suggests it may not be quite as effective as claimed but works to some extent, so it is worth looking into.

 Tips for reducing shedding in specific clothes